DevopediaOrg/AcronymLookup/README.md

     - **TODO**: This extraction is not working very well at the moment.
 File `definitions.csv` has been manually edited.
 - Model Training and Validation:
     - Data is read from database.
 Downloaded content is also used.
     - Train by calling `python train.py`.
-Multiple classifier models are saved as a `trained_models/*.pkl` files.
+Multiple classifier models are saved as `trained_models/*.pkl` files.
 - Model Use:
     - Call `python serve.py {model} {some string with acronym}`, such as `python serve.py svc 'ALU is an essential part of a computer along with memory and peripherals.'`